Ad Blocker Detected

 Importance of the Glycosylation in Recognition and Receptor Function

-Some glycoproteins (after glycosylation) acts as recognition site and, thus, functions as receptor being located at the cell surface, such as G-protein linked cell surface receptor.
+Some glycoproteins (after glycosylation) acts as a recognition site and, thus, function as receptor being located at the cell surface, such as G-protein linked cell surface receptor.
 In this case, the protein portion of glycoproteins is embedded into the lipid bilayer membrane and the glycan (oligosaccharide) portion is located outward.

 Once a particular type of signal comes in contact with the receptor proteins, it is recognized by the oligosaccharide portion and then signaling cascade will start.
 Oligosaccharides bound to the protein is, therefore, plays an important role in recognition.